DanMcInerney/LANs.py/README.md

 python LANs.py
 ```

 Because there's no -ip option this will arp scan the network, compare it to a live running promiscuous capture, and tell you the clients on the network that are sending the most packets, give Windows netbios names, then you can Ctrl-C and pick your target which it will then ARP spoof.
 Simple ARP spoofing.

-Passive usage:
+Passive harvesting usage:

 ```
 python LANs.py -u -d -p -ip 192.168.0.10